Product Overview

 CRA Direct is built as a compliance evidence platform rather than just a workflow interface.
 Key design decisions include:

-- SSO via Zitadel — with Auth.js integration, role mapping, and optional auto-provisioning during onboarding.
+• Zitadel SSO: Auth.js integration with role mapping and auto-provisioning during tenant onboarding.

 19. Current Product Boundaries